WHAT YOU SHOULD KNOW:

 You may need to return for regular blood tests.
 Write down your questions so you remember to ask them during your visits.

-Use only the acne products that your PHP or dermatologist recommends.
+Use only the acne products that your healthcare provider recommends.
 Gels, solutions, cleansers, and medicated gauze pads may be used to reduce oily skin.
 Creams, ointments, and lotions are better if you have dry, sensitive skin.
 Continue to use these products as directed to prevent new acne.
 You may need to use your skin products less often if your skin gets irritated.
 You may need to stop using them until the irritation goes away.

 - You have a fever and inflammation of your skin.